Tawxyn/3D-Cluster-Visualizer/README.md

 ## Installation

-Install the necessary dependencies by running the following command:
+Install the necessary dependencies by running the following commands:

 ```bash